mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Of course, none of the regional powers is a monolithic organization, especially not the Sword Worlds.
-As a result there may be factions who actually do want a war, or who will pursue their own agenda without regard to the ‘big picture’.
+As a result there may be factions who actually do want a war, or who will pursue their own agenda without regard to the 'big picture'.
 Incidents are fairly common, creating a full–time job for diplomats and nobles as they try to keep the peace without giving away too much.
 This sometimes requires covert black–ops missions to deal with a situation that cannot be publicly acknowledged, let alone handled.
-There are also numerous ‘haters’ in the mix.
+There are also numerous 'haters' in the mix.
 One example is an ex–Imperial Navy officer who lost comrades to Zhodani action in the Fourth Frontier War and now leads a raider group striking across the border at the enemy.
 They are not pirates though, never